+AGEC 641 Operations Research Methods in Agricultural Economics

-AGEC 642 Dynamic Optimization AGEC 643 Applied Simulation in Agricultural Economics ECON 636 Macroeconomic Theory I ECON 646 Macroeconomic Theory II ECMT 677 Applied Microeconometrics ECMT 678 Advanced Topics in Econometrics
+AGEC 642 Dynamic Optimization

+AGEC 643 Applied Simulation in Agricultural Economics

+ECON 636 Macroeconomic Theory I

+ECON 646 Macroeconomic Theory II

+ECMT 677 Applied Microeconometrics

+ECMT 678 Advanced Topics in Econometrics

 Other graduate courses may be required or recommended depending on the student's area of emphasis.
 If, in the judgment of the student's Advisory Committee chair, the student is deficient in other subject matter areas important to his/her graduate program, the student may be required to satisfy additional requirements.